|

 Trail Profile is above, with the Chaparral Crest Trail profile.
 Back to the Top

 Description This is a beautiful old dirt road that has degraded to a wide and very easy singletrack.
 It goes through an old oak forest, but stay on the trail because there is a lot of poison oak under those trees!
-The trail starts at the end of the mid river crossing.
+The trail starts at the end of the Wills Crossover (AKA mid river crossing).
 Cross the paved canal road to start on a singletrack that parallels the road, drops into a creek and then climbs steeply out.
 At the top of the creek bank, the Wills Canyon Trail is to the left (uphill) and the Orange Grove Trail is to the right.
-A lovely and easy loop to do is to go west up Wills Canyon, continuing up the ridge and over into Rice Canyon, down the fireroad and onto the singletrack, turning south on the River Bluff Trail, finally bearing right through the orange grove to get back to the start of Wills Canyon.
+A lovely and easy loop to do is to go west up Wills Canyon, continuing up the ridge and over into Rice Canyon, down the fireroad and onto the singletrack, turning south on the Orange Grove Trail, finally bearing right through the orange grove to get back to the start of Wills Canyon.
 The profile below shows this whole loop.
 This is a great loop because of the gentle climb up Wills Canyon, the fun downhill in Rice Canyon which ends on singletrack, and then the River Bluff Trail runs along next to an abondoned orange orchard before running through the trees.
 The variety of surroundings on this loop is amazing!

 Technical Rating T2